palantir/conjure/docs/spec/wire.md

     /demo/var%2Fconf%2Finstall.yml/rev/53
     ```

-1. **Query parameters** - If an endpoint specifies one or more parameters of type `query`, clients MUST convert these (key,value) pairs into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4) to be appended to the request URL.
-If a value of de-aliased type `optional<T>` is not present, then the key MUST be omitted from the query string.
-Otherwise, the inner value MUST be serialized using the [PLAIN format][] and any reserved characters percent encoded.
+1. **Query parameters** - If an endpoint specifies one or more parameters of type `query`, clients must convert these (key,value) pairs into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4) to be appended to the request URL.
+If a value of de-aliased type `optional<T>` is not present, then the key must be omitted from the query string.
+Otherwise, the inner value must be serialized using the [PLAIN format][] and any reserved characters percent encoded.

     For example, the following Conjure endpoint contains two query parameters:
     ```yaml